Interactive-Intelligent-Systems/diarg/Shkop.md

    *Shkop test*, given the current argumentation framework.
 The default Shkop test checks if the argument is in the grounded extension of the current argumentation framework, from which all self-attacking arguments have been removed (custom Shkop tests can be implemented).
 If the argument fails the Shkop test, move on.
-If it passes the Shkop test, we need to reject the current extension, *i.e.* we set the new extension to *null*.
+If it passes the Shkop test, we need to reject the current extension, *i.e.* we set the new extension to *null*; to mitigate the null pointer, we may move the tested argument to the beginning of our Shkop sequence, and start anew.
 3. If i < n, set i := i+1 and go to 1.

 We call this approach *sequential Shkop*.